 “The scientific process is supposed to be the golden standard for the pursuit of knowledge and truth.
 When asked to think of a scientist, many people will imagine a somewhat “nerdish” individual who’s often more comfortable with numbers than people.

 We imagine these scientists as being wholly dedicated to their research and unwavering in their pursuit of the truth.
 The idea that many published scientists are heavily influenced by politics, that scientific journals often compromise their standards for publications, and that many universities look the other way to secure federal funding, often comes as a shock to most people.”

-Change Your Energy: Change Your Energy is a site about spiritual healing.
-It reads like a self improvement site, packed full of excellent advice on articles on all manner of self development topics.
+Change Your Energy is a spiritual healing blog.
+It reads like a self improvement blog, packed full of excellent advice on articles on all manner of self development topics.
 Every article is full of spiritual guidance and offers inspiration for developing your spiritual life.
-Change Your Energy is is also one of the most professionally presented spiritual blogs.
+Change Your Energy is is also one of the most professionally presented blogs.